 Second, the awareness that the negative emotions we harbor towards others causes us suffering.
 Regardless what we experienced, what was done to us, it is the way our mind reacted and continues to react to that experience that causes us suffering, not the act itself.
 So we must find a way to have compassion, to let go our negative emotions, if we want to experience peace.

 The second stage of compassion is opening up our heart to be compassionate.
 The door to opening our heart is our knowledge that each of us is a product of our life experiences.
 We are the way we are, we do the things we do, because we have been programmed by our life experiences to act in certain ways.
 This is the cause of samsara.
 That is why suffering is the universal truth, unless we have been fortunate enough to have been exposed to Buddhism, or other spiritual practice, and have dedicated ourselves to walking the path.
 Even then we are rarely totally free of suffering.

 As a monk once taught me, if something or someone pushes your buttons, that something is the direct result of that person’s suffering.
 How can one resent someone for doing something over which they had no real control and which is a result of their own suffering.
 As Buddhism teaches, we all have the true Buddha nature inside us.
 There is no such thing as a bad person, just people who do bad things.
 This is a cause for compassion, not hatred.

-The final stage is deciding to have compassion, biting the bullet to let go your anger and resentment, often after years of festering; just letting go all that negative emotion.
+The final stage is deciding to have compassion, biting the bullet.
+Just do it!
 The relief you feel will be palpable.